ipfs/community/projects/Monaliza.md

 ## Target Audience

 Our target audience is those already using social media as a means of displaying their art.
-Artists, Animators, Illustrators, Photographers and
+Artists, Animators, Illustrators, Photographers and the likes

 ## Rough estimated user base (if applicable)